tomjoht/tomjoht.github.io/_restapicourse/pubapis_api_list.md

 90. [Salesforce Chatter RESt API](https://developer.salesforce.com/docs/atlas.en-us.chatterapi.meta/chatterapi/)
 91. [Rotten Tomatoes API](http://developer.rottentomatoes.com/docs)

-## Programmableweb.com: A directory of API doc sites
+## Programmableweb.com: A directory of API doc sites on the open web

-For a directory of API documentation sites, see the [Programmableweb.com](http://www.programmableweb.com/apis/directory).
+For a directory of API documentation sites on the open web, see the [Programmableweb.com](http://www.programmableweb.com/apis/directory).
 You can browse more than 13,000 web APIs.

 <a href="http://www.programmableweb.com/apis/directory"><img src="{{ "/images/publishingapidocs/programmableweb.png" | prepend: site.baseurl }}" alt="Programmable web directory" /></a>

 Note that Programmableweb only lists web APIs, meaning APIs that you can access on the web.
 They don't list the countless internal, firewalled-off APIs that many companies provide at a cost to paying customers.
+There are many more thousands of firewalled, private APIs out there that most of us will never know about.

 ## Look at 5 different APIs
 {{activity}}